2017 Ukraine ransomware attacks: Approach

-MeDoc provides periodic updates to its program through an update server.
-On the day of the attack, 27 June 2017, an update for MeDoc was pushed out by the update server, following which the ransomware attack began to appear.
-British malware expert Marcus Hutchins claimed "It looks like the software's automatic update system was compromised and used to download and run malware rather than updates for the software."
-The company that produces MeDoc claimed they had no intentional involvement in the ransomware attack, as their computer offices were also affected, and they are cooperating with law enforcement to track down the origin.
-A similar attack via MeDoc software was carried out on 18 May 2017 with the ransomware XData.
+M.E.Doc provides periodic updates to its program through an update server.
+On 27 June 2017, a software update was distributed via M.E.Doc's update server, after which reports of the NotPetya ransomware attack began to appear.
+British cybersecurity researcher Marcus Hutchins stated, "It looks like the software's automatic update system was compromised and used to download and run malware rather than updates for the software."
+The company that develops M.E.Doc denied any intentional involvement in the ransomware attack, stating that its own systems were also affected, and that it was cooperating with law enforcement to investigate the incident.
+A similar incident occurred on 18 May 2017, when the XData ransomware spread through a compromised update of M.E.Doc.
 Hundreds of accounting departments were affected in Ukraine.

-The cyberattack was based on a modified version of the Petya ransomware.
-Like the WannaCry ransomware attack in May 2017, Petya uses the EternalBlue exploit previously discovered in older versions of the Microsoft Windows operating system.
-When Petya is executed, it encrypts the Master File Table of the hard drive and forces the computer to restart.
-It then displays a message to the user, telling them their files are now encrypted and to send US$300 in bitcoin to one of three wallets to receive instructions to decrypt their computer.
-At the same time, the software exploits the Server Message Block protocol in Windows to infect local computers on the same network and any remote computers it can find.
-Additionally, the NotPetya software was found to use a variant of Mimikatz, a proof-of-concept exploit found in 2011 that demonstrated that user passwords had been retained in computer memory within Windows, exploiting these passwords to help spread across networks.
+The cyberattack involved malware that resembled Petya ransomware but was later found to function as a wiper rather than traditional ransomware.
+Like the WannaCry ransomware attack in May 2017, NotPetya used the EternalBlue exploit, which targeted a vulnerability in older versions of the Microsoft Windows operating system.
+When executed, NotPetya encrypted the master boot record (MBR), preventing the operating system from loading.
+It then displayed a message demanding USD 300 in Bitcoin, but researchers found that data recovery was not possible.
+The software also spread within networks by exploiting the Server Message Block (SMB) protocol in Windows.
+Additionally, NotPetya incorporated Mimikatz, a proof-of-concept tool created in 2011 to demonstrate how Windows stored passwords in memory.
+Attackers used it to extract credentials, escalate privileges, and move laterally across networked systems.

-The EternalBlue exploit had been previously identified, and Microsoft issued patches in March 2017 to shut down the exploit for Windows Vista, Windows 7, Windows 8.1, Windows 10, Windows Server 2008, Windows Server 2012, and Windows Server 2016.
-However, the WannaCry attack progressed through many computer systems that still used older Windows operating systems or older versions of the newer ones, which still had the exploit, or that users had not taken the steps to download the patches.
-Microsoft issued new patches for Windows XP, Windows Server 2003 and Windows 8 the day after the WannaCry attack.
-Security expert Lesley Carhart stated that "Every method of exploitation that the attack used to spread was preventable by well-documented means."
+The EternalBlue exploit had been identified before the WannaCry attack, and Microsoft issued patches in March 2017 to address the vulnerability in Windows Vista, Windows 7, Windows 8.1, Windows Server 2008, Windows Server 2012, and Windows Server 2016.
+Windows 10 was not affected.
+However, WannaCry spread through systems that ran older, unsupported Windows versions or had not applied the available security patches.
+In response to the attack, Microsoft issued new patches for Windows XP, Windows Server 2003 and Windows 8 a day after the WannaCry attack.
+Security expert Lesley Carhart stated, "Every method of exploitation that the attack used to spread was preventable by well-documented means."